svera/acquire/instructions.md

 stockholder, add the majority and minority bonuses together, divide evenly and round up to the next payable dollar amount if necessary.
-(The minority shareholder gets no bonus.) if there is a tie for minority stockholder, split the minority bonus among the tied players.
+(The minority shareholder gets no bonus.)
+If there is a tie for minority stockholder, split the minority bonus among the tied players.
 Round resulting bonuses up to the nearest $100 if necessary.